PranavaSinghal/snake-game-RL/SnakeRL-v1/README.md

 This is the solution to the original problem statement.

-The structure and objective of the snake game is similar to what was described in [basic-snake-game](basic-snake-game).
+The structure and objective of the snake game is similar to what was described in __basic-snake-game__.
 I have only made a few style improvements to the code of the game and divided it into 3 files - __fruit.py, snake.py, game.py__.
 These contain all of the game functionality along with some additional variables to extract information for the snake to use during learning. __agent.py__ implements reinforcement learning on top of this game.

 ### Getting Started